statengeneraal/laws-markdown/README.md

 I have taken the XML files in these databases and converted them to the simple markup language [Markdown](http://daringfireball.net/projects/markdown/).
 A considerable amount of code determines the order of modifying / deleting documents.
 If a document is not valid anymore, it is deleted from the repository.

-Who are you?
+Contact
 ------------
+Inquiries go to we.are.lawly@gmail.com.

 This repository is connected to [Open State](http://openstate.eu/), a Dutch organization that promotes open data and the [Leibniz Center for Law](http://www.leibnizcenter.org/), a research group in the University of Amsterdam which operates at the intersection of artificial intelligence and law.

 This project was part of an internship at Leibniz Center for Law.
 Read the internship report [here](http://leibniz-internship-report.herokuapp.com/).

-Inquiries go to maartenhoedjes@gmail.com.